Claudette Sorel Piano Competition & Fellows Program

 There are TWO rounds to the competition:

-- LIVE Final Round features in-person performances by finalists.
-The event is held on the SUNY Fredonia campus on November 6, 2022.
+• LIVE Final Round features in-person performances by finalists.
+The event is held on the SUNY Fredonia campus on Sunday, November 5, 2023.
 Applicants will be notified by October 1 if they have been selected to move on to the LIVE Final Round.
+International applicants are STRONGLY encouraged to get travel documents in order early to avoid problems.

-For the LIVE Final Round, competitors will perform a 15-minute (max) program of their choice, from memory.
-The repertoire for this stage, as in previous competitions, is left to the discretion of the competitors but should show a thematic connection or idea.
+For the LIVE Final Round, competitors will perform a 25-minute program of their choice, from memory.
+The repertoire is left to the discretion of the competitors and should show a strong thematic connection or idea.

 For example: